 There’s no such thing as the “best” side hustle business.
 The best side hustle is the one you take action on.

 I started out painting houses in college, and never would have expected that it would lead to building websites and hosting a podcast and writing books.
+(One of several ways I made money in college.)

 In episode 254, you heard how Vincent Pugliese — a professional photojournalist — had a stigma against shooting weddings, but he was open minded enough to give it a shot.
 And within 4 years of hustle, he and his wife had paid off all their debt and were financially free.